CTU-IIG/thermocam-pcb/README.md

   of POI positions in `name=position` format, which is 0 if tracking is not enabled.
 * `/uptime.txt` contains server uptime in secods.
+* `/frame.txt` contains the number of processed frames.

 ## Precision of temperature measurement